 If you need any assistance, please feel free, at any time to reach out to the administration at your local schools.
 Whether you have chosen virtual innovative learning or face-to-face instruction, our school administration, guidance counselors, mental health counselors, and district staff remain steadfast in availability to provide you with assistance.
 We will work with each family regarding attendance during these difficult days dealing with COVID while returning to school.

 Washington County will continue to stay informed from the Department of Education and both State and local Health Departments on up-to-date information regarding COVID-19.
 As students return to school, as much as possible, we are practicing social distancing through arrangement of desks and staggering lunches.
 The District continues to participate in the Community Eligible Provision, in which all students will receive a free nutritional breakfast and lunch.

 As we move forward, Washington County wants to continue our goal to provide excellent instruction to every child.
 We are prepared to meet the challenges of this school year for your children.

-For the 2019-2020 school year our continued goal is to provide excellent instruction to every child to be an academically successful student and socially responsible citizen.
 Therefore, on behalf of the Washington County School District, School Board Members, the leadership and administrative team, professional staff and support staff, I welcome you to join us in preparing your child for their future.
-Please do not hesitate to contact us if we can be of assistance to you at any time during the school year.
+Again, please do not hesitate to contact us if we can be of assistance to you at any time.
 I have an open door policy and always invite your comments.